The faculty of the science of teaching and leadership academy

 Executive Director of the Science of Learning Institute

-Dr. Kelly Fisher is the Associate Director of the Science of Learning Institute at Johns Hopkins University.
+Dr. Kelly Fisher is the Executive Director of the Science of Learning Institute at Johns Hopkins University.
 Kelly develops and oversees the strategic planning and operations of the Institute, with the goal of fostering innovative, interdisciplinary science of learning research and building meaningful connections between research, practice, and policy.
 Some of Kelly’s recent projects investigate how teaching practices (e.g., guided play, direct instruction) differentially impact children’s academic readiness (e.g., early geometric knowledge, executive functioning), how arts-enriched experiences promote cognitive and socio-emotional skills, and how teachers' data use efficacy influences how they individualize instruction in their classrooms.

 Dr. Kristin Gagnier